 Let there be chosen out of the community, as Cellarer of the Monastery, a man wise and of mature character, temperate, not a great eater, not haughty, nor headstrong, nor arrogant, not slothful, nor wasteful, but a God-fearing man, who may be like a father to the whole community.
 Let him have the care of everything, but do nothing without leave of the Abbot.
 Let him take heed to what is commanded him, and not sadden his brethren.
 If a brother ask him for anything unreasonably, let him not treat him with contempt and so grieve him, but reasonably and with all humility refuse what he asks for amiss.
 Let him be watchful over his own soul, remembering always that saying of the Apostle, that “he that hath ministered well, purchaseth to himself a good degree.”
 Let him have especial care of the sick, of the children, of guests and of the poor, knowing without doubt that he will have to render an account of all these on the Day of Judgment.
 Let him look upon all the vessels and goods of the Monastery as though they were the consecrated vessels of the altar.
 Let him not think that he may neglect anything: let him not be given to covetousness, nor wasteful, nor a squanderer of the goods of the Monastery; but do all things in proper measure, and according to the bidding of his Abbot.

-Abide in me, and I in you.
-As the branch cannot bear fruit of itself, unless it abide in the vine, so neither can you, unless you abide in me.
-I am the vine; you the branches: he that abideth in me, and I in him, the same beareth much fruit: for without me you can do nothing.
+I am the vine: you the branches: he that abideth in me, and I in him, the same beareth much fruit: for without me you can do nothing.
 If any one abide not in me, he shall be cast forth as a branch, and shall wither, and they shall gather him up, and cast him into the fire, and he burneth.
-If you abide in me, and my words abide in you, you shall ask whatever you will, and it shall be done unto you.
-In this is my Father glorified; that you bring forth very much fruit, and become my disciples.
-(John 15:4–8)
+(John 15:5–6)